 Influenza (commonly called "the flu") is a contagious illness caused by viruses that infect the respiratory system (nose, throat, bronchial passages, and lungs).
 It can cause mild or serious illness, and in some people it can be life threatening.
 The flu is different from the common cold.

 The influenza virus is very contagious, and spreads easily from person to person.
 It can be treated with specific antiviral medications, but the medicine is only effective if started in the first 2 days of symptoms.
 However, most healthy young adults recover without any treatment other than those for relief of symptoms.
 The best way to prevent the flu is by getting vaccinated (the flu shot) each year.

-The symptoms of the flu usually start suddenly, and worsen more quickly than those of a cold.
-The main symptoms of the flu are fever (temperature over 100° F OR 37.7 C), muscle or bodyaches, and harsh cough.
+The symptoms of the flu usually start suddenly and are more severe than a cold.
+The main symptoms of the flu are fever (temperature over 100° F or 37.7 C), muscle or body aches, and a harsh cough.
 Other symptoms may include runny nose, sore throat, headaches, fatigue, and occasionally vomiting or diarrhea, though these last symptoms are more common in children.

 If you suspect that you have the flu, or are diagnosed with influenza by your healthcare provider, you should follow these instructions:

-1) Practice self-isolation until the fever is gone for 24 hours without the use of medication
+- Isolate yourself until the fever is gone for 24 hours without the use of medication:

 - Stay home, do not go to class, and do not go out

 - Stay 6 feet away from others